NarvinSingh/js-mix/README.md

 ### mixSuperclass(Baseclass, ...requirements)
 Use in mixin class factories when mixin classes depend on certain methods being in the prototype chain.
-Checks if `Baseclass` contains all of the methods that the mixin class requires, then returns `Baseclass` or a mixin class composed of `Baseclass` and the mixin classes that would provide the missing methods.
+The function checks if `Baseclass` contains all of the methods that the mixin class requires, then returns `Baseclass` or a mixin class composed of `Baseclass` and the mixin classes that would provide the missing methods.

 You could create a class `Eater` that requires a `digest` method that is present in a `Digester` class like this: